mbielicki/15_puzzle/docs/report.md

 **Key Characteristics:**

-- **Completeness**: Complete if enough memory exists to store the solution path
-- **Optimality**: Optimal like A* if the heuristic is admissible and memory is sufficient
-- **Time Complexity**: O(b^d) but may re-explore pruned subtrees
-- **Space Complexity**: O(memory limit) - bounded by user-specified constraint
-- **Memory Management**: Prunes worst leaf nodes when memory is full
+SMA\* is complete under the condition that enough memory exists to store the solution path itself—a much weaker requirement than storing the entire frontier.
+The optimality guarantee matches A\* when two conditions are met: the heuristic must be admissible and memory must be sufficient.
+The time complexity is O(b^d) but includes an important caveat: the algorithm may need to re-explore pruned subtrees when memory constraints force it to forget and later regenerate portions of the search space.
+Most importantly, the space complexity is O(memory limit), bounded by the user-specified constraint rather than growing exponentially with search depth.
+The algorithm achieves this through active memory management, pruning the worst (highest f-value) leaf nodes when the frontier reaches its size limit.

 **How It Works:**

-1. Maintains a node limit (default 10,000 nodes in our implementation)
-2. When memory is full, identifies the worst (highest f-value) leaf node
-3. Removes the worst leaf and stores its f-value in the parent's `forgotten_f` field
-4. If exploration later suggests a forgotten subtree might contain the solution, it can be regenerated

-**Node Pruning Strategy:**

-When choosing which node to prune, SMA* selects the leaf node with:
-- Highest f-value (least promising)
-- Among ties, prefers shallower nodes (lower g-value)
+SMA\* operates with a fixed node limit (10,000 nodes in our implementation by default).
+When the frontier reaches this limit, the algorithm must decide which node to sacrifice.
+It identifies the worst candidate—the leaf node with the highest f-value, indicating the least promising path.
+This node is removed from memory, but the algorithm doesn't forget it entirely: the f-value is stored in the parent's `forgotten_f` field, creating a breadcrumb trail.
+If exploration later suggests that a forgotten subtree might actually contain the solution, the algorithm can regenerate it by following these stored values.

+The pruning strategy is carefully designed to minimize information loss.
+Among leaf nodes, SMA\* chooses the one with the highest f-value as the least promising candidate.
+When multiple nodes tie for the highest f-value, the algorithm breaks ties by preferring shallower nodes (those with lower g-values), since deeper nodes represent more invested computational effort.

 **Performance:**

-For puzzles solvable within the memory limit, SMA* performs identically to A*:
-- SMA* with Manhattan distance: 11 iterations, max frontier 15
-- SMA* with Hamming distance: 19 iterations, max frontier 24

-For problems exceeding the memory limit, SMA* trades time for space by re-exploring pruned subtrees.
+For puzzles solvable within the memory limit, SMA* performs identically to A*.
+When memory is exceeded, SMA* trades time for space by re-exploring pruned subtrees, and may sacrifice optimality with weak heuristics.
+Detailed analysis appears in Sections 4.6 and 5.3.

 ### 3.4 Heuristic Functions